mzazon/awesome-cloud-projects/aws/app-performance-monitoring-cloudwatch/app-performance-monitoring-cloudwatch.md

 1. AWS account with appropriate permissions for CloudWatch, EventBridge, Lambda, SNS, and IAM services
 2. AWS CLI v2 installed and configured (minimum version 2.0) or AWS CloudShell access
 3. Basic knowledge of AWS monitoring services and event-driven architectures
-4. An existing application running on AWS (EKS, EC2, or Lambda functions)
+4. An existing application running on AWS (EKS, EC2, or Lambda functions) with Application Signals enabled
 5. Estimated cost: $20-50/month for moderate monitoring workload (varies based on metrics volume and notification frequency)

 > **Note**: This recipe follows AWS Well-Architected Framework principles for operational excellence and reliability.
 Ensure proper IAM permissions are configured before proceeding to avoid access denied errors.